skosman/sphere-collisions/README.txt

 will create a sphere with random radius, initial position and velocity.
 Can create up to 10 spheres.
 - down arrow: Sphere Removal
 will remove the last sphere added.
 Cannot remove all spheres as one sphere will always be on screen.

+If the user attempts to add or remove more than the set number of spheres, the terminal will print a message letting them know they cannot perform more actions until a sphere is either removed or added.

 --- Config Files ---
 If you would like to configure your starting spheres, use the -f flag to indicate to the program that you have a configuration file.